 If your intended use of Yale University collection items falls within the fair use limitations on copyright specified in the U.S. copyright law (§ 107, Title 17, United States Code), you do not need our permission for that intended use.
-We cannot determine for you whether or not fair use applies to your intended use.
+We cannot give advice on or determine for you whether fair use applies to your intended use.

-For permission to publish from collection material for which Yale University does hold copyright, the following terms and conditions apply:
+For permission to publish collection items, or portions thereof that you determine are not fair use, for which Yale University does hold copyright, the following terms and conditions apply:

 To request publication permission based on these terms and conditions, you must: